saulocantanhede/tfgreek2/docs/features/function.md

 ## Feature description

-The syntactic function(s) of a word, group of words (phrase, clause, etc) or the composition of the (sub)sentence.
+The `function` feature describes the syntactic functions of words, groups of words (phrases, clauses, etc.), or the composition of (sub)sentences.

 ## Feature values
 The values of this feature consist of one or more of the following functions: